Our tactile system allows us to understand:

 Tactile System Dysfunction

-When the brain processes touch in an UNUSUAL way, making the tactile system perceive the feeling as unusual, unpleasant, or even painful (even though most people might find the feeling pleasant).
+Hypersensitivity is when the brain processes touch in an unusual way, making the tactile system perceive the feeling as unusual, unpleasant, or even painful (even though most people might find the feeling pleasant).

 This might look like: